NICALab/SEPARATE/README.md

 ### 0. Organize the image data
 * ##### To train the feature extraction network #####

-  The folder `./data/sample_data_FeatureExtract/` contains two subfolders named `train` and  `test`, each containing the `.tif` files of individual protein images for training and testing (to identify protein pairing) the _feature extraction network_, respectively.
+  The folder `./data/sampledata_FeatureExtract/` contains two subfolders named `train` and  `test`, each containing the `.tif` files of individual protein images for training and testing (to identify protein pairing) the _feature extraction network_, respectively.

   * The images are named using the format `{protein name}_{sample idx}.tif`, such as `CALB2_1.tif`, `GFAP_4.tif`, or `PV_3.tif`, and each `.tif` file contains single channel _**[Z, X, Y]**_ image of the protein.

-  The name of the images can start with any prefix but must end with the format `{protein name}_{sample idx}.tif` to be compatible with the provided code.
+  To be compatible with the provided code, the name of the images can start with any prefix but must end with the format `{protein name}_{sample idx}.tif`, and the name of protein shoud not include underscore( _ ).

 * ##### To train the protein separation network #####

-  For the pair of two proteins—protein α and protein β—the folder `./data/sample_data_ProteinSep/{protein α}_{protein β}/` also contains two subfolders named `train` and  `test`, each containing the `.tif` files of individual protein images for training and testing the _protein separation network_, respectively.
+  For the pair of two proteins—protein α and protein β—the folder `./data/sampledata_ProteinSep/{protein α}_{protein β}/` also contains two subfolders named `train` and  `test`, each containing the `.tif` files of individual protein images for training and testing the _protein separation network_, respectively.

   * The images containing _**individual sigal of protein α**_ are named using the format `{protein α}_{protein β}_{sample idx}_ch1.tif`.